 Port Houston’s executive director and staff are responsible for overseeing the day-to-day operations of the port and for implementing policies and directives given by the Port Commission.

-Previously, he served as Deputy Executive Director of Operations and was responsible for all container and breakbulk cargo operations, management and construction of capital development projects, facility and asset maintenance and real estate interests.
+Prior to becoming Executive Director, he served as Deputy Executive Director of Operations and was responsible for all container and breakbulk cargo operations, management and construction of capital development projects, facility and asset maintenance, and real estate interests.

-Since joining Port Houston in 1988, Mr. Guenther has served in various capacities related to facilities management, including master planning of the Bayport Container Terminal, redevelopment of the existing Barbours Cut Terminal and procurement of all container handling cranes and equipment over the last two decades.
+Since joining Port Houston in 1988, Mr. Guenther has served in various capacities related to facilities management, including master planning of the Bayport Container Terminal, redevelopment of the existing Barbours Cut Terminal, and procurement of all container handling cranes and equipment over the last three decades.

 Mr. Guenther earned a Bachelor of Science degree in Mechanical Engineering from Texas A&M University and has an MBA in International Trade and Finance from the University of St. Thomas.

-A native of Baytown, Texas, he grew up close to the Houston Ship Channel and the Port of Houston.
-Mr. Guenther currently resides in Pearland with his wife Fabiana and two children.
-He enjoys hunting, fishing, and golf and is a dedicated supporter of Texas A&M athletics.
+A native of Baytown, Texas, he grew up close to the Houston Ship Channel and Port Houston.
+Mr. Guenther currently resides in Galveston along with his wife Fabiana, and has two children, Tyler and Emily.

 In 2005, Mr. Heidt became the Planning Manager – Container Terminals, where he oversaw the operating and capital budgets.
 In October 2009, he was named Director of Finance and Administration.
 In November 2012, he became Deputy Executive Director Finance and Administration; then in June 2015, was named to his current position.